 An LGBT couple can avoid legal problems with the help of the estate planning services at the Law Offices of Neill & Associates, P.C.
 There are numerous methods and legal ways to avoid legal blocks if something were to happen to either one of you.
 These can include:

 - A Living Trust: this can help establish your domestic partner as your trustee, which legally makes you managers of each other’s affairs if either of you becomes incapacitated.
 We can draw one up for each of you establishing each of you as trustee for the other.
 This also guarantees privacy by avoiding probate.
 This is beneficial for any clients who wish their relationship to remain confidential, if they choose.

 - A Health Care Power of Attorney: this establishes your partner as your health care manager, which would allow them to maintain power over your health decisions, including having access to your partner during the period they remain incapacitated.

 - Will Preparation: can ensure your assets are distributed how you want and to whom you decide.

 - Guardianship Appointment: this will ensure that any surviving minor children are raised by the designated person.

 Proper estate planning can help LGBT couples with things like spousal benefits and ensure that the correct avenues are taken to avoid penalties, extra taxation (when possible) and court and attorney costs of probate.
-The Law Offices of Neill and Moody can also assist with legal needs such as name/gender change on legal documents, disposition of remains, powers of attorney and more.
+The Law Offices of Neill & Associates, P.C., can also assist with legal needs such as name/gender change on legal documents, disposition of remains, powers of attorney and more.
 Call our offices today for more information.